lijunsong/lazy-allocation-in-java-compiler/README.md

-lazy-allocation-in-java-compiler
+Lazy Allocation in Java Compiler
 ================================

-Lazy allocation implemented in the java compiler
+Lazy allocation implemented in the sun Java compiler